Banking in Indonesia

-Seen as more mobile than the average Indonesia, expats are generally viewed by local banks as having a greater risk factor.
+Seen as more mobile than the average Indonesia, expats are often viewed by local banks as having a greater risk factor.

 Credit Card Fraud

 Expatriates are advised to be extremely cautious using credit cards in Indonesia due to the danger of credit card fraud.
 Unfortunately Indonesia has one of the highest incidences of Credit Card fraud in the world.
 Crimes related to credit card misuse are prevalent and include the use of stolen or counterfeit credit cards for internet transactions.
 A spokesperson from the Indonesian Credit Card Association (AKKI), acknowledged that banks often had additional requirements for foreign nationals who were seeking credit.